brotkrueml/typo3-prevent-lang-packs-download/Documentation/Configuration/Index.rst

    Extension configuration

-By default, the exclude list is empty.
-You can enter one or more extension keys, separated by a comma.
-Additionally, a wildcard at the end can be used to exclude extensions starting with a certain string.
+The exclude list is empty by default.
+You can enter one or more extension keys, separated by commas.
+In addition, you can use a wildcard at the end to exclude extensions that begin with a specific extension key.

 Some examples: